Motiva-AI/clj-sqs-extended/README.md

 sqs-utils.core> (doc send-message)
 -------------------------
 sqs-utils.core/send-message
-[sqs-config queue-url payload]
+[aws-creds queue-url payload]
   Send a message to a standard queue.
-=> nil
-sqs-utils.core> (doc send-fifo-message)
+=> nil (Paul: could we return the message ID? or whatever ID that the library returns for the message?) sqs-utils.core> (doc send-fifo-message)
 -------------------------
 sqs-utils.core/send-fifo-message
-[sqs-config queue-url payload {message-group-id :message-group-id, deduplication-id :deduplication-id, :as options}] Send a message to a FIFO queue.
+[aws-creds queue-url payload {message-group-id :message-group-id, deduplication-id :deduplication-id, :as options}] Send a message to a FIFO queue.

   Argments: